 After screen protectors, you will almost certainly need extra batteries.

-While Official NP-W126s Batteries are the way to go, there is a little bit you need to know about using third-party batteries.
+While Official NP-W126 Batteries are the way to go, there are a few things you need to know about using third-party batteries.
 First, here is the official battery for the Fujifilm X100VI.

 Official Fujifilm Battery: FUJIFILM NP-W126S Battery Pack